lm2r/lmrun/workspace/README.md

   ]
 }'
 ```
-Any SDK compatible with OpenAI API works.
+vLLM is compatible with any client SDK implementing OpenAI API.
 </details>

 ---